find out about what I have been up to, who I collaborate with and reviews of projects

 Nathan James Dearden (b.
 1992) is a composer and conductor, whose music is regularly performed across the UK and overseas by a variety of different instrumentalists and ensembles, from both community ensembles to internationally renowned musicians.

 Recent notable performances include under the earth, written as part of Tŷ Cerdd’s CoDI Chamber Programme (Berkeley Ensemble), 2 lost songs at CROSSROADS International New Music Festival (Hebrides Ensemble), i sleep alone at Nagoya University/Japan (Jeremy Huw Williams; Paula Fan), franz at City of London Guildhall (London Philharmonic Orchestra), johannes at World Saxophone Congress Zagreb 2018 Place (Tenor Saxophone Collective) and ... yng nghrog ar gangau'r helyg draw., co-commission with Tŷ Cerdd (Cantemus Chamber Choir; Huw Williams).

-Upcoming projects for 2018 include a song-cycle collaboration with composer and pianist Michael Finnissy, a new work for The Berkeley Ensemble as part of Tŷ Cerdd’s CoDI Chamber, plus a new work for the Swansea Philharmonic Choir as part of Making Music UK’s Adopt-a-Composer Scheme.
+Upcoming projects include a song-cycle collaboration with composer and pianist Michael Finnissy, a new work for The Berkeley Ensemble as part of Tŷ Cerdd’s CoDI Chamber, plus a new work for the Swansea Philharmonic Choir as part of Making Music UK’s Adopt-a-Composer Scheme.

 Nathan holds a Bachelor of Music (with Honours) from Cardiff University, where he was awarded the David Lloyd Music Prize for excellence in vocal studies and choral work (2012) and the Elizabeth Griffiths Award for his outstanding contribution to the musical life at Cardiff University School of Music (2013).
 He later graduated from Cardiff University as a Master of Music (with Distinction) in Music Composition with Robert Fokkens, Louis Johnson and Arlene Sierra, where his studies were kindly supported by Cardiff University, the James Pantyfedwen Foundation and the RVW Trust.